I know what it’s like to struggle.

 against the cycle of poverty created by our local politics that keep

 too many of our residents poor and powerless.

 I will protect us by fighting to change the laws that take away our rights, threaten the safety of our women and children, and deprive our families and communities of being healthy and thriving.

 I will fight for EVERY zip code to have better education, training, and resources to prepare for a better life.

 I will fight to provide EVERY person and EVERY neighborhood with easy access and equal opportunities to succeed.

 You can read more about the issues key to Dr. Olysha’s campaign here.

 Olysha Magruder was raised in rural Ohio by a preacher and a teacher, who taught her the importance of community and taking care of your neighbors.
 Her family understood how important education is for everyone – and that it is equally important to care about the community and provide opportunities for all to live the “American Dream.”

 Olysha devoted her career to the field of education.
 She worked for the School Board of Alachua County as a substitute teacher, an aide in an ESE classroom, and a classroom teacher.
-She was a member to the Alachua County Education Association (ACEA).
-She moved into higher education and worked at University of Florida and Santa Fe College, where she brought her love and passion for teaching to the faculty at these institutions.
+She was a member of the Alachua County Education Association (ACEA).
+She moved into higher education and worked at the University of Florida and Santa Fe College, where she brought her love and passion for teaching to the faculty at these institutions.

 Olysha currently works remotely from Johns Hopkins University as an instructional designer.
 She has taught in and fought for public schools.
 And she knows Florida education.
 She holds a Bachelor’s of Fine Arts and a Doctorate in Education from the University of Florida, as well as a Master’s of Arts in Media Studies from The New School.
-As a mother and educator, she understands the challenges that regular citizens face when dealing with government.
+As a mother and educator, she understands the challenges that regular citizens face when dealing with the government.